 4. Contrasting colors

 By getting to know your color wheel and where the various colors are situated you will see that colors opposite each other are contrasting.
 When you create a colorful photo, look for colors that are next to each other in the scene that contrast.
 Be careful that one doesn’t dominate the other; shoot in strong light.
 You want the colors to capture attention—like a bright red subject on a bright green background.

 These colors make each other look good.
 They lie alongside each other on the color wheel and in a way harmonize.
 This type of image is very easy on the eye as you will see in a green scene with a strong yellow subject.
 Try finding different shades of the same color which is basically the dominant color mixing with the color next to it.

 6. Colors that clash

-These should never be used together, or so the rules say.
-But, we all like to break the rules so try it out and see if it works.
-On some occasions they will and a stunning image may result.
-Experimenting will always bring surprises so don’t be afraid to try.
+These should never be used together—or so the rules say.
+But, we all like to break the rules, so try it out and see if it works.
+On some occasions a stunning image may result.
+Experimenting will always bring surprises, so don’t be afraid to try.

 The world of color is a top source of fantastic images and if you use it as you learn digital photography you will create great images.
 Don’t be afraid to try new ideas.
 Break out of the traditional mould and find out what works for you.

 Wayne Turner has been teaching photography for 25 years and has written three books on photography.

 Like This Article?